 The name Camønoen is inspired by the Camino de Santiago, which is an ancient pilgrimage route to the shrine of the apostle Saint James in the cathedral of Santiago de Compostela in Galicia in northwestern Spain.
 On Møn, Nyord and Bogø islands the Camønoen consists of 10 stages with a total length of 174 kilometers.

 I receive several questions from not only Danish hikers but also from people in other countries from all over the world.
 There seems to be a lot of interest in this trail which I can understand as the location is outstanding.
-Møn is also recognized as one of the darkest and best places in Northern Europe to stargaze.
+Møn is also recognised as one of the darkest and best places in Northern Europe to stargaze.

 The official website only caters for the Danish speaking nation so all other inquires seem to be directed to my blog via Google and other search engines.
 That in itself is great for my site statistics and for that I’m grateful but I repeat my answers often.
 Therefore, I thought it was time for me to publish this article to help folks with trip planning for their upcoming Camønoen walks who don’t speak Danish.

 Orange trail blazers with arrows are placed sporadically along the Camøno to show the way along forest roads, asphalt roads and sometimes pointing to the direction where a primitive camp site is.
 Please note that the blazers are scattered and the trail is not always apparent so you will need a map and a GPS device will also be helpful.

 You can purchase an official map from the official site.
 Luckily, the map is available for purchase in English and even German too.
 In my opinion it is more of a tourist map than a hiking map.
 To be fair there is a lot of helpful additional information obtainable from the map.
 Another disappointment with the official map is that it is made out of a thick paper weighing 67 grams.
 They should of produced them from Tyvek so that they can be used more than once.
 Mine is just about useless now after little use.
 I only use it at home now when planning my hikes.